Multi-Factor Authentication (MFA)

 - After first login, the user is redirected to

-/auth/mfa-enrollment - User selects their preferred MFA method
+/auth/mfa-enrollment. - User selects their preferred MFA method.

 - User completes enrollment:

-- SMS: Enter phone number, verify with a code sent via SMS
+- SMS: enter phone number, verify with a code sent via SMS.

-- Email: Verify with a code sent to their email
+- Email: verify with a code sent to their email.

-- Backup codes are generated and displayed - user must save them
+- Backup codes are generated and displayed — the user must save them.

-- Future logins will require the enrolled MFA method
+- Future logins will require the enrolled MFA method.

 Configuration

-Enable MFA for a Tenant
+Enable MFA for an Organization

 Navigate to Configuration → Auth Settings at: